Apoptosis and Dog Cancer

 What makes cancer cells different from normal cells?
 That’s a simple question with a complicated answer.
 In this post, we’re looking at just one of the basic differences: apoptosis.

-This is such an important topic that an entire chapter of The Dog Cancer Survival Guide is dedicated to apoptosis.
-But for now, let’s look at a few videos and some very brief explanations to find out why a lack of apoptosis is a factor in cancer.
-Or, as one writer put it, cancer is a failure of apoptosis.
+In this article, I will offer a few videos and some very brief explanations to find out why a lack of apoptosis is a factor in cancer.
+Or, as one writer cleverly put it, cancer is a failure of apoptosis.

 Apoptosis: a Natural Way To Die